insdaguirre/InstaBot_ChromeExtension/chrome-extension/README.md

 2. Click "followers" to open the followers list (URL becomes `instagram.com/1001tracklists/followers/`)
 3. Click the extension icon
 4. Enter number to follow and click "START FOLLOWING"
+5. The extension automatically detects public vs private accounts:
+   - **Public accounts:** Successfully followed and added to batch ✅
+   - **Private accounts:** Automatically skipped and not added to batch 🔄
-5. Watch the "FOLLOWED LIST" count increase
+6. Watch the "FOLLOWED BATCHES" count increase (only public accounts are counted)

 ### To Unfollow Users:
 1. Go to your own Instagram profile
 2. Click "following" to open your following list (URL becomes `instagram.com/YOUR_USERNAME/following/`)
 3. Click the extension icon
-4. Enter number to unfollow and click "START UNFOLLOWING"
+4. Select a batch from the dropdown and click "START UNFOLLOWING"
-5. Only users from your stored list will be unfollowed
+5. Only users from the selected batch will be unfollowed
+6. Batches automatically delete when they become empty

+### Private Account Handling:
+- **Automatic Detection:** The extension monitors button state changes after clicking "Follow"
+- **Public Accounts:** Button changes to "Following" → Account is followed and stored in batch
+- **Private Accounts:** Button changes to "Requested" → Account is automatically unfollowed
+- **Clean Status:** No pending follow requests accumulate from private accounts
+- **Accurate Counts:** Only public accounts count toward your follow goal and are stored in batches

 ---